 These pages provide SSEP student research teams a public forum where they can report on their microgravity experiment designs, experiment refinement, and experimental results.
-Here you will find an archive for both conference presentations and research papers – which are the two main vehicles that are used by professional researchers to communicate research status and scientific results to the global research community.
-The conference presentations are oral presentations by SSEP teams at the Annual SSEP National Conference at the Smithsonian National Air and Space Museum, and are taped and archived on YouTube by the Smithsonian.
+Here you will find a video archive of conference presentations, and in some cases scholarly research papers – which are the two main vehicles that are used by professional researchers to communicate research status and scientific results to the global research community.
+The conference presentations are oral presentations by SSEP teams at the Annual SSEP National Conference at the Smithsonian National Air and Space Museum, and are taped by the Smithsonian and archived on YouTube.

 A video compilation of poster sessions conducted by SSEP student research teams in the Space Race gallery at the National Air and Space Museum during the July 2012 Annual SSEP National Conference.